oPisiti/Typing-Speed/README.md

 - Accuracy

 ## Game loop
-This script serves a frame only when the user presses a valid (alphanumeric) key.
+This script serves a frame only when the player presses a valid (alphanumeric) key.
 Therefore, it is extremely lightweight.

 The currently expected letter is always rendered in bold.

 Correctly typed letters are rendered in green.

-At the end of each word, the user must press the space bar in order to move to the next.
+At the end of each word, the player must press the space bar in order to move to the next.
 All other keys will be disconsidered.
-This prevents the user from accidently pressing the wrong key of the next word, given the flow of the game.
+This prevents the player from accidently pressing the wrong key of the next word, given the flow of the game.

+When the player misses a letter in the middle of a word, they are moved back to the start of such word.
+Therefore, for a word to be accepted, it must be correctly typed from start to finish.